 Areas Impacting Acupuncture Documentation

-While no changes affect the common pain conditions most frequently used by acupuncturists, several updates may still affect your claims – particularly for abdominal pain and trauma, as well as the comorbidity of multiple sclerosis.
+While no changes affect the common pain codes most frequently used by acupuncturists, several updates may still affect your claims – particularly for abdominal pain and trauma, as well as the comorbidity of multiple sclerosis.

 Pain & Tenderness (R-Codes)